LOS ANGELES -- Daryl Johnston doesn't mind being just another face in the Dallas Cowboys crowd.

 Johnston said he hasn't seen the tape of the game, but he heard that Madden complimented him.
 He said that Aikman put in a good word for him with Madden.

-Johnston is something of a throwback to the days of the two-back offenses before the one-back and the run-and-shoot became popular, and he's a valuable cog in the offense because he paves the way for Smith's runs.
+Johnston is something of a throwback to the days of the two-back offenses before the one-back and the run-and-shoot offenses became popular and he's a valuable cog in the offense because he paves the way for Smith's runs.

-It doesn't bother Johnston that Smith gets all the limelight while he does the work in the trenches.
-Johnston carried the ball just 17 times the past two regular seasons.
+It doesn't bother Johnston that Smith gets all the limelight while he does the work in the trenches while carrying the ball just 17 times the last two years in the regular season.

-A second-round pick in 1989 out of Syracuse, where he gained 1,830 yards, Johnston grew up in Youngstown, N.Y., about an hour's drive from Buffalo's Rich Stadium.
+A second-round pick out of Syracuse where he gained 1,830 yards at his collegiate career, Johnston grew up in Youngstown, N.Y., about an hour's drive from Buffalo's Rich Stadium.

-But Johnston was never a Bills fan.
+But Johnston was never a Buffalo fan.
 He grew up rooting for the Miami Dolphins.